Solomon Islands is one of only 10 countries in the world where water access has been deteriorating over the last 15 years.

 To minimise the need to carry large quantities of water, the women carry their clothes and pots to the water points and wash them on the ground.
 This causes back problems and also increases the risk of spreading diseases.

 In January and February, there is frequently no water for weeks on end.
-Women have to walk to neighbouring communities or use river water, which can be contaminated with human and animal faecal matter.
+Women have to walk to neighbouring communities or use river water, which is contaminated with human and animal faecal matter.

 Inability to perform repairs